← Insights & Guides · Updated · 12 min read

 5. Listen Labs — Best for Managed AI Research Engagements

-The trade-off is operating model and pricing.
-Listen Labs is sold as enterprise per-engagement deals where the team handles the research runway; per buyer-reported references, engagements typically run $50K-$200K+ depending on scope and study count.
-The platform fits buyers who want managed-engagement delivery and are not looking to bring research operations in-house.
-For teams that want native-AI capability inside a self-serve software model with research operations owned internally, User Intuition is the closer fit.
-For teams that want the same native-AI capability inside a managed-engagement delivery model, Listen Labs is the closer fit.
+Where it falls short.
+Listen Labs sells through enterprise per-engagement deals; per buyer-reported references, engagements typically run $50K-$200K+ depending on scope and study count.
+The scoping and contracting cycle adds two to four weeks before fielding begins.
+For teams that want native-AI capability inside a self-serve software model with research operations owned internally, this operating-model fit is a mismatch.
 See the Listen Labs vs User Intuition full compare for the head-to-head.

 6. Wynter — Best for B2B Message Testing